indigo-dc/synergy-doc/doc/developer.md

 Once the release commit has been merged into `master`, tag it with git.
 Note: you *must* make a *signed* and *annotated* tag, otherwise gerrit won't accept it.

 After that, submit it to gerrit: `git push gerrit x.y.z`.
+This will automatically trigger the publication of the python wheel package to PyPI.

 #### Synchronize to Indigo GitHub repository
 Try to synchronize the commits after each release.